Chemo (character): Fictional character biography

-Chemo was originally the nickname given to a plastic vessel used by scientist Ramsey Norton to contain the chemical by-products from his failed experiments.
+Chemo was originally a plastic vessel used by scientist Ramsey Norton to contain chemical by-products from his failed experiments.
 When Norton places the remnants of a failed growth formula in the vessel as his latest contribution, it accidentally brings the vessel to life as Chemo.
-Chemo goes on to become a prominent enemy of Will Magnus' robot team, the Metal Men.
+After killing Norton, Chemo goes on a rampage until it is stopped by Will Magnus' robot team, the Metal Men.
+Chemo regenerates and returns, but is defeated each time by the Metal Men.

 During the Crisis on Infinite Earths, villains Brainiac and Lex Luthor use Chemo as a living weapon on Earth-4.
 Chemo destroys the alternate universe version of New York City and kills Aquagirl by releasing large quantities of toxic chemicals into the ocean.
 Chemo is dispersed and neutralized when Negative Woman shatters its plastic shell.

 During the Infinite Crisis storyline, the Secret Society of Super Villains employs the Brotherhood of Evil to use Chemo as a living weapon.
 They drop Chemo onto the city of Blüdhaven, killing thousands of civilians, before Superman hurls it into deep space.
-While in space, Chemo is found by the Joker and Gorilla Grodd.
+While in space, Chemo is retrieved and used as a weapon by the Joker and Gorilla Grodd.

 In The New 52 continuity reboot, Chemo was created when a thief threw Will Magnus' prototype responsometer into a vat of chemicals.